m1h1r-a/azure-ocr-rag-pipeline/README.md

-# Azure Healthcare PDF Processor
+# Centralized AI OCR Solution for Healthcare using Azure

 A serverless, end-to-end pipeline for extracting, structuring, and querying data from healthcare PDFs using Azure services and AI.